Keith Carter Associate Professor at the NUS School of Computing

-- [05:24] What where the main challenges and learning points from your experience with Estee Lauder?
+- [05:24] What were the main challenges and learning points from your experience with Estee Lauder?
 You served a few supply chain related roles and your last role was Global Supply Chain Intelligence Lead.
 Almost 13 years of your professional life dedicated to this company.
 Any key lessons you can share with our audience?

 - [13:32] Let’s talk about your book for a moment -“Actionable Intelligence: A Guide to Delivering Business Results With Big Data Fast.” – How does this term – “Actionable Intelligence” come to life?

-- [17:05] What are some of biggest mistakes executives make when implementing big data and AI in their supply chain?
+- [17:05] What are some of the biggest mistakes executives make when implementing big data and AI in their supply chain?

 - [19:50] Is AI used as buzz word too much?
 Can you share what is your opinion on the hype with AI?